 About Kris Spisak

 Kris Spisak wrote her first traditionally-published book, Get a Grip on your Grammar: 250 Writing and Editing Reminders for the Curious or Confused (Career Press, 2017), with a goal to help writers of all kinds sharpen their craft and empower their communications.
 Her “Words You Should Know” podcast and “Grammartopia” events follow the same mission.
 A former college writing instructor, having taught at institutions including the University of Richmond and Virginia Commonwealth University, Kris now works as a ghostwriter and freelance editor, specializing in fiction.
-She is on is on the board of directors of James River Writers, is the co-founder / director of creative strategy of Midlothian Web Solutions, and looks forward to sharing her next publication updates soon.
+She is on the board of directors of James River Writers, is the co-founder/director of creative strategy of Midlothian Web Solutions, and looks forward to sharing her next publication updates soon.

 About Julie Valerie